Updated on 11/09/2018

 There is a reason why Bali’s sunsets are world-famous; they are jaw-droppingly beautiful!
 As the world around you is gently coloured in a soft enchanting orange glow, the sky turns into any painter’s dream, ruled by deep red, yellow and purple.
 While watching this magnificent show of planet earth, you can sip your sunset cocktail or a cold Bintang beer.
-After the big red sun has disappeared behind the horizon, its still takes around 30 minutes before the night sky appears.
-Time to finally finish that drink in the company of your loved ones.
 Here are 10 best sunset views in Bali.

 2. Beach hopping in the southern tip of Bali Island

-The island’s absolute most beautiful beaches, coming straight out of travel magazines and Hollywood movies, are found in the southern tip of Bali island.
-There, the water is azure blue, crystal clear and the surrounding sceneries are stunning!
-It is just wonderful to jump on your motorbike and make a circle, passing unspoilt nature, laid-back surf beaches, desolate beaches, and villages.
-For the most popular beaches head towards Geger Beach and Pandawa in Nusa Dua or Padang Padang (great for kids) and Dreamland (wonderfully high waves) in Uluwatu.
-For lesser known beaches, make your way to Nyang Nyang Beach or venture out to explore some yourself.
-It’s hard to see all of the beaches in one day if you actually want to spend some time there.
+The island’s most beautiful beaches (that you often see in travel magazines) are mostly found in the southern tip of Bali island.
+Here, the water is azure blue and crystal clear, accompanied by stunning sceneries.
+It is fun to hop on your motorbike and visit the unspoilt nature, laid-back surf beaches, and villages.
+Head towards Geger Beach and Pandawa in Nusa Dua or Padang Padang (great for kids) and Dreamland (wonderfully high waves) in Uluwatu for nice and developed beaches, or visit Nyang Nyang Beach if you’d like a quieter spot.
+It’s hard to see all of the beaches in one day, so you should set aside a few days to explore each location.
 Have a look at our villa collection in Bukit Peninsula, should you want to spend a few nights in this beautiful part of Bali.

 3. Campuhan Ridge Walk in the rice paddies around Ubud

 This 9-kilometer nature trek is easy and beautiful, encompassed by Bali’s pristine emerald rice paddies.
 It can get quite hot in the day, so it is best to start very early in the morning or in the late afternoon.
-You can simply breathe in the fresh mountain air and enjoy the lush green valleys with mount Agung as the backdrop.
-You will be burning some of those calories along the way too!
-During the hike, route, you will pass some art galleries and café’s to take a break with a drink and a snack.
-The Campuhan Ridge Walk starts at Pura Gunung Lebah in Campuhan.
+You can get to enjoy the fresh mountain air and lush green valleys with Mount Agung as the backdrop.
+On top of that, you will be burning some of those calories too!
+During the hike, you will pass some art galleries and cafés where you can take a break with some drinks and snacks.
 Remember to take some beautiful photos!

 4. See the island’s holy Hindu temples

-Checking out the temples is definitely one of the things not to miss in Bali.
-Almost every house in Bali has its own shrine.
-Surely you will see the Balinese give offerings, see ceremonies and hear mystical music coming from the village temples.
-There are also many large temples that are really worth visiting around the island!
-Tanah Lot is the most photographed temple in Bali, sitting at the edge of a cliff in the Tabanan regency of Bali.
-The clifftop Uluwatu Temple sits 70-meters above the ocean where majestic waves crash to the limestone walls, providing visitors with breathtaking views.
-The Ulun Danu Beratan is a stunning water temple in the central highlands of Bali and the Besakih temple is known as ‘the mother temple’, found on the slopes of Mount Agung.
-It is the largest and holiest temple of the island.
-Enjoy the magic!
+Almost every household in Bali has a shrine, and some of the most enchanting temples can be found on this sacred island.
+Tanah Lot is one of the most famous temples in Bali, sitting at the edge of a cliff in the Tabanan regency of Bali.
+Next is Uluwatu Temple, located at 70-meters above sea level where the majestic waves crash to the limestone walls, providing visitors with breathtaking views.
+Lastly, Besakih temple is known as ‘the mother temple’, found on the slopes of Mount Agung.
+It is the largest and holiest temple on the island.

 5. Explore the underwater world

 Around the island of Bali, especially in the east and the west, a beautiful and colorful underwater world awaits.
-For the best snorkeling and diving experiences, head over to Amed and Tulamben where you even get to see shipwrecks or drive the other way to Pemuteran, where you can catch the boat to Menjangan Island, part of West-Bali’s national park.
-A snorkeling trip from Nusa Lembongan is also amazing because you will get to meet the magical Manta Rays.
-Check out these fun activities here.
+For the best snorkeling and diving experiences, head over to Amed and Tulamben (you may even see shipwrecks) or drive to Pemuteran, where you can catch the boat to Menjangan Island, part of West Bali National Park.
+Nusa Lembongan is also an amazing place to be where you will get to meet the magical Manta Rays.

 6. Encounter wildlife